|

 From tips, I have read and recently started using.

-1. cereal wax paper cut in shape of the can lid or just a little bigger, place over the top of the paint to prevent film build up and dust and dried paint from falling when you open the paint after having stored it for awhile.
+1. Use cereal wax paper cut in shape of the can lid or just a little bigger, place over the top of the paint to prevent film build up and dust and dried paint from falling when you open the paint after having stored it for awhile.

-2. wipe clean the lid and the tracks where the lids fits.
+2. Wipe clean the lid and the tracks where the lids fits.

-3. place a sheet of saran wrap over can and place the lid on it this helps with sealing it and preventing paint that may dry on the lid from falling into the paint when opening.
+3. Place a sheet of Saran Wrap over can and place the lid on it this helps with sealing it and preventing paint that may dry on the lid from falling into the paint when opening.

-4. taking a rubber mallet or a piece of block of wood over the lid and hammer lightly taping on the edges of the lid to seal the can.
+4. Taking a rubber mallet or a piece of block of wood over the lid and hammer lightly taping on the edges of the lid to seal the can.
 Do not use a hammer directly on the lid as it will dent the lid and damage the sealing of it.

 Next...

 5. Wrap the cans in shrink wrap tightly.
 You can group the cans of the same paint for that same room in shrink wrap as well to make it easier to find all the like paints when its time to reuse them.
-Shrink wrap is stronger than saran but saran is better than nothing.
-If using saran run some clear tape over it to add to the sealing to prevent air from entering; saran wrap comes off easily after time.
+Shrink wrap is stronger than Saran, but Saran is better than nothing.
+If using Saran run some clear tape over it to add to the sealing to prevent air from entering; saran wrap comes off easily after time.

 One area if you have the space can be in the house under the bathroom sink or kitchen sink in the far back of the cabinet.
 Use child locks if you have small kids.